Zeroing Diagonals, Conjugate Hollowization, and Characterizing Nondefinite Operators: Zeroing Diagonal Elements and Nondefinite Operators

-The equivalent proposition for complex $M$, complex numerical range, and unitary zeroing is also true, and the proof is similar.
 Proposition \ref{P:zdndEquiv} is to nondefinite operators what Theorem~1 of \cite{pF69} is to traceless operators; indeed, the former considers the diagonal when $0 \in W(M)$, the latter considers the diagonal when $\tr(M) \in W(M)$, and hollowization concerns the diagonal when $\tr(M) = 0$.
 Besides being useful for our ends, Proposition \ref{P:zdndEquiv} is important because the determination of necessary or sufficient conditions under which 0 is in the numerical range of an operator motivates much significant research. \cite{pP02}

 Operator-theoretic research analogous to Proposition \ref{P:zdndEquiv} for the Hardy space of the open unit disc is given in \cite{pB02} where conditions under which 0 is in the numerical range of a composition operator is derived.